Ottokar II of Bohemia: The path to the final battle

 After Richard of Cornwall died in April 1272 and Pope Gregory X rejected the claims raised by Alfonso of Castile, a new election for the Imperial German throne took place in 1273.
 However, the Bohemian king again failed to win the Imperial crown, as the electors voted for the "little count" Rudolf of Habsburg, Ottokar's last and finally victorious rival.

 Přemysl Ottokar refused to acknowledge Rudolf's election, and urged the Pope to adopt a similar policy.
 At a convention of the Imperial Diet at Nuremberg in 1274, Rudolf decreed that all Imperial lands that had changed hands since the death of the last Hohenstaufen emperor Frederick II must be returned to the crown.
 This would have deprived Ottokar not only of the Egerland, but also of the Austrian, Styrian, and Carinthian duchies.
 In 1275 Rudolf placed Ottokar under the Imperial ban and besieged his Hofburg residence in Vienna, while a rebellion led by the Vítkovci noble Záviš of Falkenstein disrupted the Bohemian lands.
 This compelled Přemysl Ottokar in November 1276 to sign a new treaty by which he gave up all claims to Austria and the neighboring duchies, retaining for himself only Bohemia and Moravia.
 Ottokar's son Wenceslaus became betrothed to Rudolf's daughter Judith.
 There followed an uneasy peace.

 Two years later, the Bohemian king made a last attempt to recover his lost lands by force.
 Přemysl Ottokar again found allies in Bavaria, Brandenburg and Poland.
 He collected a large army to meet the forces of Rudolf and his ally King Ladislaus IV of Hungary in the Battle on the Marchfeld on 26 August 1278, where he was defeated and killed.
 Rudolf had his body laid out in state at the Minorites Church in Vienna.
 (In 1297 Ottokar's mortal remains were finally transferred to St. Vitus Cathedral in Prague.)
 His 6-year-old son Wenceslaus II succeeded him as King of Bohemia.

 Marriage and children

 On 11 February 1252, Přemysl Ottokar II married Margaret of Austria.
 Margaret was 26 years older than he, and the couple's childless marriage ended with an annulment.
 On 25 October 1261, Ottokar married Kunigunda of Slavonia.
-They probably had four children:
+They had six children: